Bekey/Storytelling-System-Dot-Rating-Widget/README.md

 Storytelling-System-Dot-Rating-Widget
 =====================================

-An HTML5 widget for dot rating that is used in tabletop roleplaying games based on the Storytelling System (e.g. World of Darkness, Vampire the Masquerade etc).
+An HTML5 widget for dot and health rating that is used in tabletop roleplaying games based on the Storytelling System (e.g. World of Darkness, Vampire the Masquerade etc).
 Uses jQuery.

 Examples
 ========

 You can see some basic examples live [here](https://dl.dropboxusercontent.com/u/62860879/Storytelling%20System%20-%20HTML5%20Dot%20Component/example.html).

-Using the widget
+Using the dot widget
 ======================

 Include the stylesheet and javascript file in the head section of your page: